zsimpson/zbs.zest/README.md

 ```

 Remember that the exception returned from a zest.raises() is
-NOT of the type you are expecting but rather of a wrapper
+*not* of the type you are expecting but rather of a wrapper
 class called `TrappedException`.
 To get to the properties
-of interest you need to ask for e.exception.*
+of interest you need to use `e.exception.*`.

-Bad:
+Wrong:
 ```python
 with zest.raises(SomeException) as e:
     something_that_raises()